 Mudzhatty “Thatty” Lakibul

-is a Tausug traditional oil painter born in March 1990 in Jolo, Sulu, Philippines, where she lives and works.
+is a Tausug traditional oil painter born on March 1990 in Jolo, Sulu, Philippines, where she lives and works.

 Raised in a culturally rich yet often underrepresented environment, her practice is rooted in both personal experience as a contemporary Moro woman and the collective memory of her people.

-Although she earned a degree in Nursing from Notre Dame of Jolo College, she chose painting as her primary language for storytelling, self-reflection, and cultural advocacy.
+Although she earned a degree in Nursing from Notre Dame of Jolo College, she chose painting as her channel for storytelling, self-reflection, and cultural advocacy.

 Alongside her artistic practice, she currently works as an Administrative Aide at the Sulu Provincial Governor’s Office.